Apolinario Mabini: Prime Minister of the Philippines

-Philippine American War, exile, and return
+Exile and return

 The Philippine–American War saw Mabini taken more seriously as a threat by the Americans than he was under the Spanish:

-Says National Artist for Literature F. Sionil Jose:

-"The Spaniards underestimated Mabini primarily because he was a cripple.
+Says National Artist for Literature F. Sionil Jose:The Spaniards underestimated Mabini primarily because he was a cripple.
 Had they known of his intellectual perspicacity, they would have killed him earlier.
 The Americans did not.
 They were aware of his superior intelligence, his tenacity when he faced them in negotiations for autonomy and ceasefire.

 On December 10, 1899, he was captured by Americans at Cuyapo, Nueva Ecija.
+He was captured by troopers of the 4th Cavalry Regiment.
 He was imprisoned after his capture, though he was in bad health, and was exiled to the island of Guam for refusing to take the oath of allegiance to the United States along with other revolutionists Americans referred to as insurrectos (rebels) or Irreconcilables.

 Mabini returned to the Philippines after agreeing to take the Oath of Allegiance to the United States on February 26, 1903, before the Collector of Customs.
 On the day he sailed, he issued this statement to the press:

-To the chagrin of the American colonial officials, Mabini resumed his work of agitating for independence for the Philippines soon after his return from exile.
+Mabini resumed his work of agitating for independence for the Philippines soon after his return from exile.